digital-land/organisation-dataset/README.md

-# Digital Land organisation dataset
+# Digital Land organisation data

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/psd/openregister/blob/master/LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://black.readthedocs.io/en/stable/)

-A dataset of Local Planning Authorities and other organisations who publish data used by Digital Land:
+A data package of Local Planning Authorities and other organisations who publish data used by Digital Land:

 * [collection/organisation.csv](collection/organisation.csv)

-The list of organisations is assembled from the following registers:
+This file is used by the pipeline process, but will be soon replaced by data managed in registers by the data standards team.

+# Historical

+This dataset used to be assembled from the following GOV.UK registers,  before they were retired by GDS:

 * [government-organisation](https://government-organisation.register.gov.uk)
 * [local-authority-eng](https://local-authority-eng.register.gov.uk)